BlockDevsUnited/DEX-Course-SwappitySwap-core/README.md

 Deadline november 8 - 400k

 ## priority
-- add rsk native currency name and logo
 - add default tokens (figure out how to add tokens as default)
 - test the current deployment
-- change chain swithcing buttons, whatever solution looks good on web and mobile
 - figure out how to use the WrBTC that rsk swap uses
+- change BNB default currency

 ## non priority